Sigrid Rausing: Recognition

+and in June 2014, she was elected an Honorary Fellow of St Antony's College, Oxford.

-In January 2016 Rausing was the guest on BBC Radio 4’s Desert Island Discs.
+In January 2016, Rausing was the guest on BBC Radio 4's Desert Island Discs.
 Her favourite music choice was Chopin’s "Études Op.
 10, No. 1 in C major".
 Other choices were: "Hallelujah" by k.d. lang, "The Vatican Rag" by Tom Lehrer, "Bird on the Wire" by Leonard Cohen, "Sister Rosetta Goes Before Us" by Alison Krauss and Robert Plant, "The Last Goodbye" by The Kills, "I Get a Kick Out of You" by Ella Fitzgerald, and "Le Cygne (The Swan)" by Camille Saint-Saëns.
 Her book choice was Mansfield Park by Jane Austen and her luxury item was the British Library.

+In 2016, she was awarded by the University of Kent the honorary degree of Doctor of Letters in recognition of her contribution to philanthropy and publishing.

+In 2020, Rausing was elected a Fellow of the Royal Society of Literature (FRSL), and in 2021 she was awarded an Honorary Doctor of Literature (DLit) from University College London.

 Philanthropy

 Rausing set up the charitable trust the Sea Foundation in 1988.
-In 1996 she transferred the funds to the Ruben and Elisabeth Rausing Trust, named after her grandparents; the trust was renamed the Sigrid Rausing Trust in 2003 and by 2014, had distributed approximately £208.3 million to human rights organisations globally.
+In 1996, she transferred the funds to the Ruben and Elisabeth Rausing Trust, named after her grandparents; the trust was renamed the Sigrid Rausing Trust in 2003, and by 2014 had distributed approximately £208.3 million to human rights organisations globally.

-In 2004 she was the joint winner of the International Service Human Rights Award, in the Global Human Rights Defender category.
-In 2005 she won a Beacon Special Award for philanthropy.
-In 2006 she was awarded the Women's Funding Network's 'Changing the Face of Philanthropy' Award.
+In 2004, she was the joint winner of the International Service Human Rights Award, in the Global Human Rights Defender category.
+In 2005, she won a Beacon Special Award for philanthropy.
+In 2006, she was awarded the Women's Funding Network's "Changing the Face of Philanthropy" Award.

-She is a judge on the jury of the Per Anger Prize for human rights defenders, and an emeritus board member of the Order of the Teaspoon, a Swedish organisation against political and religious extremism.
+Rausing is a judge on the jury of the Per Anger Prize for human rights defenders, and an emeritus board member of the Order of the Teaspoon, a Swedish organisation against political and religious extremism.

 She was the judge of the Amnesty International Media Awards in 2009 and 2010.
-She serves on the advisory board of the Coalition for the International Criminal Court, and is an Emeritus member of the international board of Human Rights Watch.
+She is an Emeritus member of the international board of Human Rights Watch and of the advisory board of the Coalition for the International Criminal Court.

-She is a former trustee of Charleston, in Sussex, the museum which is the former home of Duncan Grant and Vanessa Bell.
-In 2010 she was made an Honorary Fellow of the London School of Economics.
-In 2011 she was the recipient of the Morrell Fellowship from the University of York.
-In 2012 she was a judge of the Index on Censorship Media Awards.
+She is a former trustee of Charleston, in Sussex, the museum that is the former home of Duncan Grant and Vanessa Bell.

-In June 2014 she was elected an Honorary Fellow of St Antony's College, Oxford and in 2021 she was awarded an Honorary Doctor of Literature (DLit) from UCL.
+In 2012, she was a judge of the Index on Censorship Media Awards.

-Rausing is a supporter of Hope Not Hate.
-On 1 December 2018 the Sigrid Rausing Trust began a grant of £450,000 over 3 years to Hope Not Hate.
+Rausing is a supporter of Hope Not Hate, a UK advocacy group that campaigns against racism and fascism.
+On 1 December 2018, the Sigrid Rausing Trust began a grant of £450,000 over three years to Hope Not Hate.
 By that point, Hope Not Hate had received £615,000 from the Sigrid Rausing Trust.

+In 2024, Rausing was appointed vice-president of the Charleston Trust.